Parliamentary.ai

 • "Heritage railway" and "heritage tramway" are defined as per the Health and Safety (Enforcing Authority for Railways and Other Guided Transport Systems) Regulations 2006.

-• "Voluntary work" means unpaid activity (except for travel or other expenses) benefiting either the heritage railway/tramway directly or the young person (even if the railway/tramway incidentally benefits).
+• "Voluntary work" means unpaid activity, excluding travel or other expenses, aimed at either benefiting the heritage railway/tramway directly or benefiting the young person, even if the railway/tramway also indirectly benefits.

-• "Young person" is defined similarly to "child" in the Education Act 1996, but with a minimum age of 12 for work directly benefiting the railway/tramway and 10 for work primarily benefiting themselves.
+• "Young person" means a child as defined by the Education Act 1996, but must be at least 12 for work directly benefiting the railway/tramway and 10 for work primarily benefiting themselves.

-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect immediately upon being passed.
+The bill's geographic scope includes England, Wales, Scotland, and Northern Ireland, and it would come into force immediately upon being passed.

 Government Spending

-This bill is not expected to have a significant impact on government spending.
+This bill is not expected to have a significant impact on government spending as it primarily removes legal restrictions rather than creating new programs or funding initiatives.
 No specific figures are provided in the bill text.

 Groups Affected

-• Young people (aged 10 and above): This bill directly benefits them by allowing volunteering opportunities on heritage railways and tramways.
+• Young people (aged 10+): This bill directly benefits them by enabling volunteer opportunities on heritage railways and tramways.

-• Heritage railways and tramways: They will benefit from the additional volunteer support.
+• Heritage railways and tramways: They could benefit from increased volunteer support, potentially leading to cost savings and improved operations.

 Powered by nyModel